magnefriberg/nymphalid_metabolism/README.md

 # nymphalid_metabolism
-Datasets and R code for Friberg et al. paper
+Datasets and R code for Friberg et al. submitted to Animal Behavior